krishnan-Rama/Greenman-Fate-of-our-Rivers/README.md

 # 🗺️ Fate of Our Rivers

-## 🌊 Welcome, Hero of the Waters!
+## 🌊 Welcome, Hero of the Waters! 🔱🧜‍♂

-You’ve been entrusted with a critical mission: guide our rivers through the decades to 2060.
+You’ve been entrusted with a critical mission: guide our rivers through the decades.
 Every decision you make shapes the future of environmental health, economic development, and community well-being.

 ---